urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 core with a `$` arm that's computed immediately.
 We extract the `vase` to the `action:todo` type and immediately pass it to the `handle-poke` arm of the core created with the barket.
-This `handle-poke` arm tests what kind of `action` it's received by checking its head, updates the state, and also sends an update to subscribers, as appropriate.
+This `handle-poke` arm tests what kind of `action` it's received by checking its head.
+It then updates the state, and also sends an update to subscribers, as appropriate.
 Don't worry too much about the `%give` `card` for now - we'll cover subscriptions in the next lesson.

 Notice that the `handle-poke` arm produces a `(quip card _state)` rather than `(quip card _this)`.
 The call to `handle-poke` is also part of the following